ololx/cranberry/cranberry-statement/README.md

 ### Method params

-The `@NotNull` annotation could be used for a state on method params.
+The `@NotBlank` annotation could be used for a state on method params.

 #### With Cranberry